 Remember you are part of the natural world, the seasons of the natural year echo and vibrate through you, calling us to rest, to reflect and to venture within.

 Winter is the dream time, a time of short, short days and long, dark nights.
-A time to hibernate and let the dreaming body venture away, exploring ideas without commitment, embracing the freedom to browse your future possibilities, with no intention to buy; not yet.
+A time to hibernate and let the dreaming body venture away.
+Now we can explore ideas without commitment, so, embrace the freedom to browse your future possibilities, with no intention to buy.
+No decisions are required just yet.

 How often do you make your New Year resolutions on the stroke of midnight?
 Racing to get them fixed before the final chime has rung?
 Ready to fling yourself, all guns blazing into a brand new year, a brand new you.